+''' ara::core::Result<SharedHandle<KeyValueStorage>> kvsRes = ara::per::OpenKeyValueStorage(kDatabaseNameIS); '''

+Parse the ara::core::Result to check success or error in case of failure of open Key-Value Storage operation

+2. Parse the KeyValueStorage object (kvs) from ara::core::Result ara::core::Result<void> result = db->SetValue(kDoubleKeyName, DoubleValue);

+SharedHandle<KeyValueStorage> db = std::move(kvsRes).Value();

-- open the database with the instance specifier ara::core::Result<SharedHandle<KeyValueStorage>> kvs = ara::per::OpenKeyValueStorage(\MakeinstanceSpecifier(kDatabaseName)); [Parse the ara::core::Result<kvs> to check success or error in case of failure of open database operation] - Parse the Keyvaluestorage object (kvs) from ara::core::Result KeyValueStorage db = std::move(kvs).Value(); - 3.
-Invoke the SetValue with key and value that needs to be persisted in the database ara::core::Result result = db->SetValue(kDoubleKeyName, DoubleValue)); [Parse the result to check the status of the write operation] Hint: In order to effectively use the underlying storage device it is designed that all the user requests are stored intermediately in the RAM and the data will be persisted to file system only after invoking the below sync call.
-Hence it is suggested that after opening the database, perform multiple SetValue() operations then persist the data finally via sync call.
+3. Invoke the SetValue with key and value that needs to be persisted in the Key-Value Storage

+Parse the result to check the status of the write operation Hint: In order to effectively use the underlying storage device it is designed that all the user requests are stored intermediately in the RAM and the data will be persisted to file system only after invoking the below sync call.
+Hence it is suggested that after opening the Key-Value Storage, perform multiple SetValue() operations then persist the data finally via sync call.

-4. Invoke the below API to persist data to the nonvolatile storage(Flash/Hard disk)
+4. Invoke the below API to persist data to the nonvolatile storage (Flash/Hard disk)

+ara::core::Result<void> result = db->SyncToStorage();

-ara::core::Result result = db->SyncToStorage()); [Parse the result to check the status of the sync operation]
+Parse the result to check the status of the sync operation

-5. There is a possibility that a user can go to last sync state by calling the API DiscardPendingChanges () which will discard the transaction of syncing the locally stored the key value pairs with the underlying data base. ara::core::Result result = db-> DiscardPendingChanges ());
+5. There is a possibility that a user can go to last sync state by calling the API DiscardPendingChanges() which will discard the transaction of syncing the locally stored key value pairs with the underlying data base.

+ara::core::Result<void> result = db->DiscardPendingChanges();